The Best Cheap Android Auto Head-Units of 2019

 JVC's head unit sounds great and has a great graphic equalizer, according to several Amazon customers.
 A couple of reviewers caution that Waze (a maps app) must be used in Bluetooth mode, otherwise the head unit will not play music while the app is open.
 Another reviewer was frustrated by the stereo's auto-lock feature (for safe driving).

 Good Price: $259 | Great Deal: $219

 Boss Audio's head unit runs Android Auto quickly and without lag, according to several happy Amazon customers.
 Most reviewers found the head unit easy to install.
 Some reviews are critical, but the complaints don't fit a pattern or common theme.

 Good Price: $332 | Great Deal: $327

-Kenwood's Android Auto head unit is easy to install, easy to use and sounds great, according to several Amazon customers.
-A couple of reviewers had issues getting their microphones (for Bluetooth calls) to work as expected.
+Kenwood's Android Auto head unit is easy to install and sounds great, according to several Amazon customers.
+Some reviewers had issues getting the microphone to work for Bluetooth calls.